pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 Asynchronous tasks are a more modern way of handling concurrency, by just communicating that this task needs to be done, and getting the result back when it is finished.
 This is a higher-level way to handle these scenarios using futures and promises, almost like the future is a receipt and you've been made a promise by someone that they'll eventually deliver the product you have the receipt for.

-<div id='id-Excercise4ParallelCalculator'></div>
+<div id='id-Exercise4ParallelCalculator'></div>
-## Excercise 4: Parallel Calculator
+## Exercise 4: Parallel Calculator
-Before attempting the final assignment, it is highly recommended to attempt this excercise.
+Before attempting the final assignment, it is highly recommended to attempt this exercise.
 This is a simple task to get acquainted with `std::async`, `std::promise`, `std::future`.

 **Part A**
 Write a simple function, say `square` which takes in the input, sleeps for 1 second and then returns the square of the input.
 In the `main` function, create a `vector<future<int>>`.
 Fill it with 5 future vectors by using `async(square, i)`.
 After launching, create another loop to iterate over the futures, and call `.get()` to get the result and add it to a total.
 Use `chrono` to time your operations.